MessageSquare0x

 People analytics ROI depends entirely on input quality.
 Feed a model stale, shallow, or biased data, and no amount of machine learning will extract a signal worth acting on.

-Here is what most organizations feed their analytics stack:
+Here is what many organizations feed their analytics stack:

 • HRIS records — job titles, tenure, compensation bands — that describe structure, not sentiment